koenc100/Automatic-Curtain/README.md

 # Automatic-curtain

-This repository contains all the code, 3D prints and the rasberry pi pin layout to make an automatic curtain.
-The curtain has two main features, it can open and close when it detects a double clap in the room.
-Besides, you can set an alarm to wake up to a bright room the next day.
-In the following section, the required hardwareand software libraries are listed. rightafter, the mechanics and the code are briefly explained.
+This repository contains all the code, 3D prints and the raspberry pi pin layout to make an automatic curtain for your bedroom!
+The curtain has two main features, it can open and close when it detects a double clap in the room, so you can simply close or open your curtains from anywhere in the room.
+That is not all; with the use of the LCD screen and keypad, you can set an alarm to wake up to a bright room the next day.
+All I can say: the future is here.

+In the first section, the required software libraries and hardware are listed. right after, I briefly explain the pin layout including components, mechanics and the code.
 Finally, I touch upon some improvements.
 Enjoy reading!

 The software was coded in Python 3.7.3 on RasberryOS in the Thonny Python IDE.